-E.g. suspect was in proximity of the murder losation around the time of the murder
+Murder suspect was in town in the week of the murder location around the time of the murder

 If $(-e) = was \underline{not}$ in town, reduces our confidence in H, if (e) = was in town, does little.
 Hoops: sit on a continuum where tighter hoop means if (e), it is NOT useless but has some confirmatory power!